drush-ops/drush/docs/commands.md

     1. The file must end in `Commands.php`
 1. The directory `contrib` may also be `custom`, or may be omitted.
 No other name is supported, though.
 1. The directory above `Commands` must be one of:
-    1. A Folder listed in the 'include' option. include may be provided via config or via CLI.
+    1. A Folder listed in the 'include' option.
+Include may be provided via [config](#global-drush-commands) or via CLI.
     1.  ../drush, /drush or /sites/all/drush.
 These paths are relative to Drupal root.